-Figure 1: Context images JOHN FEEDS THE DOG.
+Figure 1: Context and event images for JOHN FEEDS THE DOG.

-By manipulating the makeup of the people/object set, we can ask whether choices about what to say are informative even when a listener would be unable to a single correct choice.
+By manipulating the makeup of the people/object set, we can ask whether choices about what to say are informative even when a listener would be unable to identify a single correct choice of meaning.
 To do this, we use a production task that restricts the producer to just two words, focusing on the broadest reference selection choice of whether to mention an element at all.
 Figure 1 shows the full set of conditions.
 For the top left array, FEED DOG fails to resolve the ambiguity; on the other hand, JOHN FEED eliminates the ambiguity by specifying the agent and relying on an intelligent listener to identify the unique patient in context.
 However, in the bottom right array the reverse is true: FEED DOG becomes the sentence that can resolve ambiguity.
 In the remaining arrays, there are multiple potential agents and potential patients, but different words reduce ambiguity to different degrees: in the top right array, mentioning John narrows down the possible events to just two alternatives (he feeds the dog or duck) rather than five (somebody feeds the dog).
-If the RSA model extends to descriptions of , adults should be able to select informative arguments: when there are more agents than patients, participants should be more likely to mention subjects, even if ambiguity between multiple messages remains.
-However, if participants use a simpler strategy of determining just whether or not a given utterance successfully conveys the intended event, then they should still choose informative arguments in the deterministic cases, but perform at chance when both arguments ambiguous
+If the RSA model extends to descriptions of argument structure relations, adults should be able to select informative arguments: when there are more agents than patients, participants should be more likely to mention subjects, even if ambiguity between multiple messages remains.
+However, if participants use a simpler strategy of determining just whether or not a given utterance successfully conveys the intended event, then they should still choose informative arguments in the deterministic cases, but perform at chance when both arguments remain ambiguous.

 Methods